-When getting into technologies for adaptation, a distinction can be made between soft and hard technologies (UNFCCC 2006).
-Soft technologies include insurance, crop rotation, and setback zones, as well as information and knowledge.
-Hard technologies could be seawalls, drought-resistant seeds, and irrigation technology.
+Finally, when getting into technologies for adaptation, a distinction can be made between soft and hard technologies (UNFCCC, 2006).
+Soft technologies include insurance, crop rotation and setback zones, as well as information and knowledge.
+Hard technologies could be seawalls, drought-resistant seeds and irrigation technology.
 In many cases, successful adaptation will include a mixture of soft and hard technologies.
-UNFCCC (2006) further classifies these into traditional, modern, high, and future technologies.
-According to the IPCC (2014), the use of engineered and technological adaptation options remain as the preferred adaptive responses to date.
+UNFCCC (2006) further classifies these into traditional, modern, high and future technologies.

 It is questionable whether society can rely on autonomous adaptation to deal with the expected impacts of climate change and increased variability.
-Thus, it is widely acknowledged that there is a need for anticipatory planned adaptation, which could take the following forms (UNFCCC 2006):
+Thus, it is widely acknowledged that there is a need for anticipatory planned adaptation, which could take the following forms (Klein and Tol, 1997, Huq and Klein, 2003, in UNFCCC, 2006):

 - 1. Increasing the ability of infrastructure to resist impacts of climate change (e.g. reinforcing dykes); - 2.
 Increasing the flexibility of vulnerable systems managed by humans (e.g. changing management practices); - 3.
-Enhancing the adaptability of vulnerable natural systems (e.g. reducing other stresses); - 4.
-Reversing trends that increase vulnerability (e.g. reducing human activities in vulnerable areas, preserving natural systems that reduce vulnerability); - Diversifying or widening crop base (planting other crops such as vegetables and hill rice); - Improved farming practices by practising intercropping to resist pest infestation; - Planting of a new variety of cassava known as the 'Amazon stick' with strains that can ripen in approximately 4 months; - Improving farm management; and - Improving public awareness and preparedness (e.g. early warning systems).
-In parts of Belize, Suriname, Dominica, and Guyana, adaptation measures are based on local indigenous knowledge (some examples of these local adaptation measures may be summarised as relocation to higher ground during floods or to areas near water sources during droughts).
+Enhancing the adaptability of vulnerable natural systems (e.g. reducing other stresses); - 5.
+Reversing trends that increase vulnerability (e.g. reducing human activities in vulnerable areas, preserving natural systems that reduce vulnerability); and - 4.
+Improving public awareness and preparedness (e.g. early warning systems).

-Kabat and van Schaik (2003) give an overview of options for adaptation grouped according to the following categories (Tables 6.4a-c):
+Kabat and van Schaik (2003) give an overview of options for adaptation grouped according to the following categories (Tables 6.3a-c):

-- Robust policies;
+- Robust policies:

 - Technological and structural measures; and

 - Risk-sharing and spreading.